Venktesh-Kavi/programming-fundamentals/clean_code/code_sense.md

 * Programmers require "code-sense".
 A programmer with code sense can look at a messy code and see options and variations.
 * Code sense helps programmers choose from the best of the variations and transform the code from messy to an elegant one.

-### Boy Scout Rule

-* Its not about writing clean code once, it is about continuing to maintain clean code.
+* ***Its not about writing clean code once, it is about continuing to maintain clean code.***
-American Boy Scout Rule
     > Leave the campground cleaner than you found it.

 ## Meaningful Names